firoball/Morbius/Assets/readme.txt

 	Assign gameobject "Morbius" to "Target"
 Add "Items", "Combinations", "Inventory" and "AudioManager" prefabs to scene.
 Add "Controllers" prefab to scene.
-	Add further scene specific event objects here as children and reference in "Controllers/EventManager"
+	Add further scene specific event objects here as children to "EventManager" and reference in "Controllers/EventManager"

 Adding new item/object: